deus-libri/preflate/README.md

 The usage of both libraries will be removed in the future.
-There already is a new implementation of deflate decoding (which is still slower than the zlib one with callbacks).
+There already is a new implementation of deflate decoding (which is still slower than the ZLIB one with callbacks).
 And packARI is much more powerful and flexible than what is actually needed in "preflate" right now.